Baba Mastnath

 Baba Mastnath (born 1764) was a Hindu saint.
-He was born in Kansreti village in Rohtak district in the Indian state of Haryana.
-His Father name Sabla ji belongs to Rebari Hindu community.
-He is a reincarnation of Guru Gorakshnath ji.
-He moved to Math Asthal Bohar (established by Chauranginath ji in the 8th century).
+He was born in bohr village in Rohtak district in the Indian state of Haryana.
+His father named Sabla belongs to Rebari Hindu community.
+He is a reincarnation of Guru Gorakhnath.
+He moved to Math Asthal Bohar (established by Guru Chauranginath in the 8th century).
 He rejuvenated it and resurrected the Math.
-In 2012 his seventh disciple Mahant Chandnath established Baba Mast Nath University in his name.
+In 2012 his seventh disciple Mahant Chandnath established Baba Mastnath University in his name.
 Maharaja was present in his five-physical elements for a hundred years.
 In his time, the monarchy of Delhi was weakening as a result of the religious fanaticism of Aurangzeb, the independence of the Subedars, the destruction of the foreign invasions and the conspiracy to take away the traditional political power of the European companies.
 The provinces of Punjab, Haryana etc. were getting dilapidated.
-Chaurangi Nathji meditated by enlightening continuous fire is known as Dhuna for twelve years.
+Guru Chauranginath meditated by enlightening continuous fire is known as Dhuna for twelve years.

-Annual Fair
+Annual fair

-Baba Mast Nath Mela is celebrated in the memory of Baba Mast Nath and is held on Phalgun Sudi 7 (February–March), On 7th, 8th & 9th of Shukla Paksh(Lunar) Phagun (फाल्गुन मास के शुक्ल पक्ष की सप्तमी से नवमी) (11th solar month, 12th Hindu month, Feb-March) Annual fair is celebrated every year.
-People worship at the samadh of the saint at Bohar (Rohtak tahsil).
+Baba Mastnath Mela is celebrated in the memory of Baba Mastnath and is held on Phalguna Sudi 7 (February–March), On 7th, 8th & 9th of Shukla Paksha (Lunar) Phalguna (फाल्गुन मास के शुक्ल पक्ष की सप्तमी से नवमी) (11th solar month, 12th Hindu month, Feb-March) Annual fair is celebrated every year.
+People worship at the samadhi of the saint at Bohar (Rohtak tehsil).
 This fair is held at Khera Sadh (Rohtak Tahsil) where people worship both in the temple and at the samadh.